Business and financial goal setting today isn’t like the goal setting of yesteryear.

 Setting financial goals for cash flow and cash conversion—and monitoring the business’s progress in meeting those goals—guides future financial decisions.

-Just as only setting sales goals isn't adequate for most businesses, setting only one financial goal for any given metric is equally unhelpful.
+Just as setting only sales goals isn't adequate for most businesses, setting only one financial goal for any given metric is equally unhelpful.
 A better way is to plan for uncertainty and have different goals for different scenarios.